jpittelkow/Housarr/docs/DOCUMENTATION.md

 ## Deployment

-The application supports two deployment modes:
-1. **Single Container**: All-in-one container with nginx, PHP-FPM, and built frontend (development)
-2. **Multi-Container**: Separate containers for nginx, PHP-FPM, MySQL, Redis, scheduler, and workers (production)
+Housarr is deployed as a **single Docker container** with everything included:
+- Nginx web server
+- PHP-FPM 8.3
+- SQLite database (embedded)
+- React frontend (pre-built)

+No external database or Redis required.
 See the [Docker Documentation](DOCUMENTATION_DOCKER.md) for detailed deployment information.